-In America today there is no effective, orthodox treatment for “flu” or other viral infections.
+In America today there is no effective, orthodox treatment for “flu” or other viral infections except perhaps in the early stages.
 The advent of antibiotic resistant bacterial “Superbug” infections adds further infectious diseases for which there is no effective treatment.

 Hundreds of thousands of people die in the USA every year, mostly in hospital ICUs, with sepsis or viral infections or Superbug infections.
-Millions more suffer and lose work from viral diseases that don’t kill them but some of the survivors incur life-long after effects – shingles is an example.
+Millions more suffer and lose work from viral diseases that don’t kill them but some of the survivors incur life-long after effects – shingles and MRSA are examples.

 Perhaps, it’s time to rethink how we approach these “untreatable” infectious diseases!
 Perhaps, it’s time to step back from the mantra of thinking that medications are the only option we have.
 Perhaps, we should explore the philosophy that the immune system, suitably assisted and enhanced, is the vehicle for curing viral and Superbug infections.
 After all, for over 50 years we have used vaccinations for long-term prevention of the polio viral infection and now we use them (albeit not as effectively) for “flu”.
 Maybe we can use another type of immune modulator for acute treatment as well.

 As it turns out, for over 80 years, there has been an effective treatment for any infection: viral, Superbug or bacterial.
-It’s Ultraviolet Blood Treatment (UBT) and it was discovered here in America.
+It’s Ultraviolet Blood Therapy (UBT) and it was discovered here in America.

 UBT has been very effective